smallsco/macstodon/README.md

 <h4 align="center">A basic Mastodon client for Classic Mac OS<br>created by <a href="https://oldbytes.space/@smallsco">@smallsco@oldbytes.space</a></h4>

 ## About
-Macstodon is an app written in MacPython 1.5.2 for Classic Mac OS that lets you post toots and view timelines using a Mastodon server.
-It has been developed on a Macintosh IIfx running System 7.1.1.
+Macstodon is an app written in MacPython 1.5.2 for Classic Mac OS that lets you interact with a Mastodon server by viewing timelines, posting toots, and more!

+**No support is provided for this app, and I don't plan on maintaining it long-term.
+This is just a fun hack project, not a serious development effort.**

-System Requirements are:
+## System Requirements

 * A 68k Macintosh with a 68020, 68030, or 68040 processor, or, any Power Macintosh
 * At least 4 MB of free memory (8-16 MB strongly recommended)